Arman-Keyoumarsi/vSphere/New_Portgroup/ReadMe.md

 # Description

-his script is used to Create new portgroup in a VMWare cluster.
+This script is used to Create new portgroup in a VMWare cluster.
 It will do so by creating the portgroups in an standard virtual switch inside each ESXi within the cluster.

 ### Prerequisites